Thank you for your interest in volunteering at the San Francisco-Marin Food Bank!

 Weekdays are available for youth who are 11 years old and older to volunteer for any of our shifts.
 Middle school student groups require one adult chaperone for every five students.

 Weekends are available for younger children.
-In San Francisco, volunteers must be at least 8 years old on Saturdays and 4 years old on Sundays.
+In San Francisco, volunteers must be at least 8 years old on Saturdays at our Pennsylvania Warehouse only.
 Every child aged 10 and younger must be accompanied by an adult to ensure safety in our busy warehouse.

 Chaperones: please check out our helpful guidelines to ensure a safe and productive visit.